 Red Hat OpenShift Service on AWS is a compelling solution for organizations seeking a robust and fully managed Kubernetes platform with seamless integration into the AWS ecosystem.
 This collaboration empowers developers to focus on building and deploying applications, while AWS handles the underlying infrastructure.

 Managed OpenShift in the Cloud

-Introduction